ARAVINTHSANKAR/Nov1/readMe.txt

 6. have to check all apis by creating a new db without PK
 7. comments should be added for each method and some logic also for queries
+8. optimize query for nextRow Id
+9. refer web app in iff app regarding pdf download
+10. IDENTITY_INSERT should not be mentioned in a query if that id is not a primary key
+11. if needed v can use async await / promise.all for fetching all details for a particular battery as v have that id of battery bike buyer details
+12. script file to start services.msc

-8. optimize query for nextRow Id query to update multiple particularLoginRow update drinks set dName = case drinksId
+query to update multiple particularLoginRow update drinks set dName = case drinksId